Kinds-of-Intelligence-CFI/animal-ai/docs/Arena-Environment-Guide.md

       rotations: [0]
 ```

-* `(n): !Arena` an `int`, denotes the unique arena index, which is used to identify the arena in the configuration file.
-The first arena must start with `0`, upto `n`, where `n` is the number of arenas defined in a single configuration file.
+* `(n): !Arena` - an `int` denoting the unique arena index used to identify the arena in the configuration file.
+The first arena must start with `0` and go up to `n`, where `n` is the total number of arenas defined in a single configuration file.
 #####
-* `timeLimit` an `int`, defines the length of an episode which can change from one episode to the other.
-A value of `0` means that the episode will not terminate until a reward has been collected (setting `t=0` and having no reward will lead to an infinite episode).
-This value is converted into a decay rate for the health of the agent.
-A `t` of 100 means that the agent's health will decay to 0, and the episode will end, after 100 time steps. **Note: This parameter name is supported in AAI builds v4.0.0 and below.
-It is replaced by `timeLimit` in AAI builds v4.1.0 and above.**
+* `timeLimit` - an `int` defining the length of an episode.
+A value of `0` means the episode will not end until a reward is collected (setting `timeLimit=0` and having no reward will result in an infinite episode).
+This value translates into a decay rate for the agent's health.
+For instance, a `timeLimit` of 100 means the agent's health will decay to 0, ending the episode after 100 time steps. **Note: Supported in AAI builds v4.0.0 and below as `t`.
+Replaced by `timeLimit` in AAI builds v4.1.0 and above.**
 #####
-* `passMark` an `int`, defines the reward threshold that should constitute a ‘pass’ in the enviroment.
-Leaving this parameter undefined leads to the default value of 0, whereby any reward value obtained by the Agent results in a pass.
-This parameter also determines the notifications that players receive at the end of an episode.
-If used, this parameter should be defined with consideration to the reward size that can feasibly be obtained by the agent in each configuration file. **Note: This parameter name is supported in AAI builds v4.0.0 and below.
-It is replaced by `passMark` in AAI builds v4.1.0 and above.**
+* `passMark` - an `int` defining the reward threshold for passing the environment.
+If undefined, the default value is 0, meaning any reward obtained by the agent results in a pass.
+This parameter also determines end-of-episode notifications.
+Set this parameter considering the feasible reward size in each configuration file. **Note: Supported in AAI builds v4.0.0 and below as `pass_mark`.
+Replaced by `passMark` in AAI builds v4.1.0 and above.**
 #####
-* `canChangePerspective` a `bool`, defines whether the agent can change its camera perspective during an episode (first-person, third-person or eagle-view).
-If set to `false`, the agent will be unable to change its camera perspective during an episode by pressing the C button on their keyboards, which will cycle through the cameras attached to the Agent in-gasme.
-If set to `true`, the agent will be able to change its perspective during an episode.
-This parameter is set to `true` by default.
+* `canChangePerspective` - a `bool` indicating whether the agent can change its camera perspective during an episode (first-person, third-person, or eagle-view).
+If `false`, the agent cannot change perspective using the C button.
+If `true`, perspective changes are allowed.
+Default is `true`.
 #####
-* `randomizeArenas` a `bool`, defines whether the arena will be randomized between episodes.
-If set to `true`, the arena will be randomized between the defined Arenas in the configuration file.
-If set to `false`, the order to which the arenas are spawned are sequential and top-to-bottom as specified in the configuration file.
-This parameter is set to `false` by default.
+* `randomizeArenas` - a `bool` indicating whether the arena will be randomized between episodes.
+If `true`, arenas are randomized as defined in the configuration file.
+If `false`, arenas are spawned sequentially as specified.
+Default is `false`.
 #####
-* `showNotification` a `bool`, defines whether the player will receive a notification at the end of an episode.
-If set to `true`, the player will be shown a notification at the end of an episode for approximately 2.5 seconds, then move on to the next episode (arena).
-If set to `false`, the agent will not receive a notification at the end of an episode and episode-to-episode termination is back-to-back.
-This parameter is set to `false` by default.
+* `showNotification` - a `bool` indicating whether the player receives a notification at the end of an episode.
+If `true`, a notification is shown for approximately 2.5 seconds before moving to the next episode.
+If `false`, episodes terminate back-to-back without notifications.
+Default is `false`.
 #####
-* `blackouts` a `list`, defines the frames at which the lights are on or off during an episode.
-If omitted, the lights will be on for the entire episode.
+* `blackouts` - a `list` defining the frames at which the lights are on or off during an episode.
+If omitted, lights remain on for the entire episode.
 For more information on blackouts, [see here](#blackouts).

-**N. B:** These parameters are optional (except `t` and `pass_mark` ) and can be omitted from the configuration file.
-If omitted, the default values will be used, which are explained in detail in our [YAML Config Syntax](/docs/configGuide/YAML-Config-Syntax.md) guide.
+**N. B:** These parameters are optional (except `timeLimit` and `passMark` ) and can be omitted from the configuration file.
+If omitted, default values are used, detailed in the [YAML Config Syntax](/docs/configGuide/YAML-Config-Syntax.md) guide.

 ## The Agent